 Biometric data that specifically identifies a unique person

-In some cases pseudonymization is enough to enable the publication of research data where personal information before pseudonymization was a part of the dataset.
+To protect personal integrity while making datasets publicly available, it is sometimes enough to pseudonymize data.
 However, sensitive personal information should not be published and also requires higher security in the data management process.
 A special impact assessment is required when sensitive personal data is involved.
 This is also needed in certain other cases, such as when automated decision systems based on personal data are developed or filming in public places takes place.
 If this applies to your research project, contact the KTH Data protection officer.

 If data that includes personal information is stored outside KTH servers it is important to have a data processing agreement (DPA) with the organization(s) that store or process the data.